JP0323/Evolutionary_Algorithm/README.md

 4. Run mutation on c and d to give two new solutions e and f.
 Evaluate the fitness of e and f.
 5. Run weakest replacement, first using e, then f.
 6. If a termination criterion has been reached, then stop.
 Otherwise return to step 2.

+The file BankProblem.txt has the data and converted into .csv

+Run the With Mutation.ipynb